STING-OP/WebDev_Project1/README.md

 # WebDev_Project1

-Made a fully responsive Ecommerce website for shoes business using Html, Css, Bootstrap-4, javacript(jquery).
+Made a fully responsive Ecommerce website for shoes business using Html, Css, Bootstrap-4, php and  javacript(jquery).